sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

 - Link your extension for local development.

-From here, you can explore more advanced features and build powerful new capabilities into the Gemini CLI.
+From here, you can explore more advanced features and build powerful new capabilities into the Citrux CLI.